DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 It has been customary to divide health up into the biological, psychological and social in an attempt to provide a more “holistic” flavour of care.
-However, we don’t seem to have the ability to escape the gargantuas gravity of biomedicine.
+However, we don’t seem to have the ability to escape the gargantuas gravity of biomedicine[^2].
 Any attempt to adsorb the social and psychological in the clinic has not resulted in a more even substrate, but rather has led the psychosocial to be held hostage by biomedicine.
 After years of good behaviour, it has been allowed the privilege of being described in terms of biology but never to be seen as equals.